Central Middle School (San Carlos, California): Sports and Extracurricular Activities

 Sports are organized by the San Carlos School District, and include school-specific teams including basketball, volleyball, tennis, and more.
 Golf, cross country, track and field, and flag football are offered to all San Carlos middle school students, who play together on the same team.
 Central's campus includes a gymnasium which is used for basketball and volleyball games.
-Other events are held offsite, including tennis matches and soccer games at Highlands Park in San Carlos.
+Other events are held offsite, including tennis matches and soccer games at Crestveiw Park in San Carlos.
 Each January, middle school students can participate in the annual Swing Off, a swing dancing competition hosted by either Central or Tierra Linda.
 Central is part of the Art David Athletic League.

 Alongside students at Tierra Linda Middle School and San Carlos Charter Learning Center, Central students have the opportunity to participate in an annual Tri-School Musical, directed by the San Carlos Children's Theater, which takes place over two weekends each fall inside Mustang Hall.
 Additionally, seventh grade students travel to Crane Flat and Curry Village inside Yosemite National Park for a week each May for an environmental education field trip organized by NatureBridge.
 As part of the San Carlos School District's project-based learning curriculum, sixth and eighth graders at Central are encouraged to complete an independent enrichment project, as part of an annual ROPES (Rite Of Passage ExperienceS program) experience.
 All Central students can also develop an individual or group project for the district's Science Fair, from which several students regularly advance to the county level Science Fair.